ant9000/acmesystems-image-builder/README.md

 sudo apt install golang git libglib2.0-dev libostree-dev qemu-system-x86 \
      build-essential qemu-user-static debootstrap systemd-container \
-     binfmt-support policykit-1 parted dosfstools xz-utils bmap-tools sudo systemctl start systemd-resolved export GOPATH=`pwd`/gocode go get -u github.com/go-debos/debos/cmd/debos
+     binfmt-support policykit-1 parted dosfstools xz-utils bmap-tools sudo adduser $USER kvm sudo systemctl start systemd-resolved export GOPATH=`pwd`/gocode go get -u github.com/go-debos/debos/cmd/debos
 ```

+If your user was not already in group `kvm`, you will need to logout and login again.
+For the current shell only you can inform the system of your new group membership with the command `newgrp kvm`.

 USAGE
 -----